ivotron/varsys16/main.md

-[^source]: Throughout this article, we include a `source` URL for each figure that links to a github page corresponding to the source code of the experiment that generated this graph. **Note to reviewers:** access to repo can be given upon request.
+[^source]: Throughout this article, we include a `source` URL for each figure that links to a github page corresponding to the source code of the experiment that generated this graph.

 ## Limitations of Throttling